idlehands/idlehands.github.io/_posts/2014-08-10-writing-testable-apps-in-go.md

 Here we just look at the URL that was requested and return a static `[]byte` that has the contents we want to test with.

+So our call inside our test method would pass in the stubbed `Fetcher` like this:

+{% highlight go %}
+var info *Info
+var stub stubFetcher

+// We would make some assertions around this: populateInfo(stubFetcher, info)
+{% endhighlight %}

 ##Use Your Own Interfaces Most of the Time

 Here's the thing that took the longest to figure out, and which I think